Quickly Find Your Google Analytics Code

 Open the website url in a desktop browser.
 You will need to locate the html source code of the website; also know as “view source” function.
 Depending on your browser of choice there will be different methods to find the source code; either by mouse, or by keyboard shortcuts.

-Important!
-I’m seeing multiple hostnames come through my Google Analytics account which means some of you are using my UA Code.
-Make sure you are on YOUR website when doing this task.
+I’m seeing multiple hostnames come through my Google Analytics account which means some of you are using my Google Tag code.

 Here are some typical keyboard shortcuts for various browsers to view source code of a website: